I love to write articles about how to grow and care for various kinds of wonderful plants.

-Even if you don't think you know what baby's breath or gypsophilia is by name, you would almost immediately recognize it when it was shown to you, as it's the dainty little white flowers usually accompanying and used as filler for wedding flowers, bouquets, or floral arrangements.
+Even if you don't think you know what baby's breath or gypsophilia is by name, you would almost immediately recognize it when it was shown to you, as it's the dainty little white flowers usually used as filler for wedding flowers, bouquets, or floral arrangements.

 They come in a variety of colors, but by far the predominant and prettiest of them is the color white.
 Pink is a distant second in popularity and looks very nice as well.
 Included in the species are perennials and annuals, with the most popular and well-known called Gypsophilia paniculata, which is a perennial.

 Baby's breath can grow up to two feet high, usually reaching a minimum of a foot in height.
 A bouquet of these dynamic little flowers is tough to beat.
 This article will share tips and tricks for how to grow and care for these wonderful flowers.

 Gypsophilia Looks Great in Bunches